natcap/invest/.github/auto-main-into-release-pr-body.md

 ### If there are merge conflicts

-You (as a software team member) have write access to this branch on this repo.
+You (as a software team member) have write access to this branch (`$AUTOPR_BRANCH`) on this repo.
 This means you can address any merge conflicts directly either by:

 1. Using the GitHub UI to fix the conflict
 2. Doing the work directly on your fork and pushing up to this branch.